Pectacius/my-aoc-2020-in-2021/README.md

 # my-aoc-2020-in-2021
-My AOC 2020 solutions in Rust only using standard library
+My AOC 2020 solutions in Rust only using standard library (except that day where I needed to use regex)

 Each folder is one seperate question and is meant to be able to run in isolation from other questions.